Implementation of the left-right symmetric model in FeynRules: The Higgs sector

 is \allowdisplaybreaks[1]

 where $\mu_i$ are mass parameters and $\lambda_i$, $\rho_i$, $\alpha_i$, $\beta_i$ are dimensionless couplings.
-With the exception of $\alpha_2$, all the parameters in the potential are real due to the Parity symmetry.
-Since in this work we assume that CP is explicitly conserved in the potential (in both the MLRSM and the QMLRSM), we also set $\alpha_2$ to be real (see Ref.\cite{polish}).
-As for the mass parameters, by requiring that the potential has a minimum they can be expressed in terms of $\lambda_i$, $\rho_i$, $\alpha_i$ and $\beta_i$ and of the Higgs VEVs \cite{kiers}.
-The model file mass parameters \verb+musq[1..3]+ are therefore defined in terms of the (adjustable) couplings \verb+lambda[1..4]+, \verb+rho[1..4]+ and \verb+alpha[1..3]+ (the zero valued $\beta_i$ parameters are absent from the model file - see below) and of the Higgs VEVs \verb+k1+, \verb+k2+ and \verb+nuR+ (see Table \ref{tab:adjustable} in \ref{App:AppendixA} for the list of adjustable parameters and \ref{App:AppendixB} for the relevant dependency equations).
+With the exception of $\alpha_2$, all the parameters in the potential are real due to the left right symmetry of Eq.\eqref{eq.scalarsym}.
+Since in this work we assume that CP is explicitly conserved in the potential (in both the MLRSM and the QMLRSM) we also set $\alpha_2$ to be real (see \cite{gluza}).

+As discussed in \cite{classic}, two of the VEVs phases, typically the phases of $v_R$ and of $k_1$, can be absorbed by global phase transformations.
+Thus there are six minimization conditions of the neutral fields, given by

+The first three conditions can be used to solve the mass parameters squared, $\mu^2_1$, $\mu^2_2$ and $\mu^2_3$, in terms of the other parameters (see also \cite{kiers}).
+The requirement of explicit CP conservation in addition to the second three conditions implies that in addition to $v_R$ and $k_1$, the rest of the Higgs VEVs must also be real.